 - A deduction for expenditures paid by credit cards, cash receipts, debit cards or check cards up to certain limit depending on the nature of expenses and level of employment income.

 Korean tax law provides all resident taxpayers with the following standard personal deductions from individual taxable income.

 - For the taxpayer: KRW 1.5 million per year.
 Non-residents of Korea are allowed to claim only the personal deduction for themselves.

 - For a spouse who lives with the taxpayer and has an adjusted gross income of less than KRW 1 million per annum: KRW 1.5 million per year.

-- For each eligible dependant who lives with the taxpayer and has an adjusted gross income of less than KRW 1 million per annum: KRW 1.5 million per year.
+- For each eligible dependent who lives with the taxpayer and has an adjusted gross income of less than KRW 1 million per annum: KRW 1.5 million per year.

 - Handicapped person in the taxpayer's household: KRW 2 million for each handicapped person.
-The handicapped person may be the taxpayer, spouse or other dependant.
-To qualify for the deductions, the spouse and/or dependant are not permitted to have an adjusted gross income in excess of KRW 1 million per annum.
+The handicapped person may be the taxpayer, spouse or other dependents.

 - Female taxpayer: KRW 500,000.
-To qualify for this additional deduction, the female taxpayer should be a head of household with dependants but no spouse or should be a married woman and the qualifying female taxpayer should have an annual taxable income of KRW 30 million or less (approximately KRW 40 million in total annual compensation).
+To qualify for this additional deduction, the female taxpayer should be a head of household with dependents but no spouse or should be a married woman, and the qualifying female taxpayer should have an annual taxable income of KRW 30 million or less (approximately KRW 40 million in total annual compensation).